Cultural Landscape Management

 Cultural landscape management requires written and graphic research, documentation, and analysis of landscapes.
 Sources of data include historic documents, maps, and plans, but also interviews and other consultation with the people who live in, and have shaped, landscapes.
 Cultural landscape management also involves the production of proposed plans, landscape designs, and interpretive schemes for places in order to serve the needs of residents, managers, and visitors.
 The Cultural Landscape Management Certificate curriculum reflects current theory and methods as practiced by consultants and by professionals within government agencies and non-profit organizations.

-- RP/LA 661 Cultural Landscapes: Documentation, Values and Policy, 3 credits, Brabec (Spring)
+- LA/RP 661 – Cultural Landscapes: Documentation, Values and Policy, 3 cr.
+Fall, Brabec

-- LA/RP 691S – Cultural Landscape Field Study in the Czech Republic (Summer)
+- RP/LA 691S – Cultural Landscape Field Study in the Czech Republic 4cr, Brabec (Summer)

-NB: Internships or applied experiences with a specific emphasis on cultural landscape management may be approved by the certificate program coordinator as a three-credit elective.
+Internships or applied experiences with a specific emphasis on heritage or cultural landscape management may be approved by the certificate program director in advance as a three-credit elective.

 - Anthro 697 Historical Archaeology

-- Anthro 560 Introduction to International Heritage Studies (Fall)
+- Anthro 560 Intro to Int’l Heritage Studies (Fall)

-- Arch & Des 597D History and Theory of Preservation (Fall)
+- Arch 597D History &Theory of Preservation, 3cr, Page

-- Hist 691N: Conservation of Nature & Culture
+- Hist 691N: Conservation of Nature & Culture, Glassberg

 Availability and Admission